-Grammy award-winning trumpeter Bruce Barrie is a noted performer on modern and historical brasses, including the piccolo trumpet, keyed bugle, saxhorn, natural trumpet, and cornetto.
+Grammy award-winning trumpeter Bruce Barrie is Professor of Trumpet at Seoul National University in Seoul, Korea.
+While in this position, he performed as trumpet soloist on the Shostakovich Piano Concerto #1 with the Seoul Virtuosi Chamber Orchestra and with the Zurich Chamber Orchestra.
+Dr. Barrie is a noted performer on modern and historical brasses, including the piccolo trumpet, keyed bugle, saxhorn, natural trumpet, and cornetto.
 In addition to sixteen recordings with the renowned Chestnut Brass Company, Dr. Barrie is solo natural trumpet on the critically acclaimed Buxtehude Project (PGM Recordings), and is solo trumpet on the widely praised Naxos recording of the chamber music of George Antheil with the Philadelphia Virtuosi Chamber Orchestra.
 He has been a soloist with the Boulder Bach Festival, Philadelphia Classical Orchestra, Concerto Soloists, and the Princeton Bach Festival.
-In demand as a guest artist and clinician, he has appeared at the Fantini Fest at the University of Nevada at Las Vegas, the University of Northern Iowa, and West Virginia University, among others.
+In demand as a guest artist and clinician, he has appeared at the Fantini Fest at the University of Nevada at Las Vegas, the University of Northern Iowa, and West Virginia University, and in Germany, among others.